-hiking at Hemlock Ridge Preserve
+hiking at Hemlock Ridge and ravine Preserve

 Public access is provided via a hiking trail on the preserve, accessible on Frog Pond Road.
 Users can parallel park on Frog Pond Road at the pull-off just beyond the start of the trail.